 I am a passionate advocate of responsible photography.
 I believe photographers have a great impact on the environment and on communities.
 We can choose to have a positive one!

 The nature of Socotra is unique and very fragile.
 The dragon blood trees are in decline.
-A possible theory is the goats that overgraze the island.
+The main reason is the goats that overgraze the island.
 We should minimise our impact when camping, hiking and photographing in nature.
 There is literally no tourism infrastructure and while there are only a few visitors, this is not a big problem.
 With the rise of tourism, this will change.
 Leave no trace.
 Do not take anything with you off the island unless it is harvested sustainably.
 A good example is Socotran honey or hand carved souvenirs.
-But never take any parts of the trees, sea shells etc. You can support the local initiative to save dragon blood trees or a tree nursery in Hadibo.
+But never take any parts of the trees, sea shells etc. You can support the local initiative to save dragon blood trees or a tree nursery in Hadibo and Dixam plateau.

 Socotra is an isolated community.
 The traditional way of life requires us to be informed and respectful.
 English is not spoken except for a few people who work in tourism.
 Learning basic Arabic words and phrases will show respect and will be a nicer experience.
 When photographing people it’s always best to seek their permission.
+The word “sora” is usually enough to show your intention.
 In Socotra this is particularly important when photographing women.
 Whether or not we agree with this in today’s society, it’s not unusual for a woman to require her husband’s permission before being photographed.
-You can send prints to your local guide and ask to give it to the people…
+You can send prints to your local guide and ask to give it to the people.
+Or you can get people’s Whatsapp number and send them the photos.

 Technical considerations and logistics